 Due to the risks of coronavirus we have temporarily closed face to face services.
 You can contact staff by telephone/Whatsapp/email.
 A creche for refugees and asylum seekers Bristol Refugee Rights…

-Our classes are non-accredited, we do not run certified English for Speakers of Other Languages (ESOL).
+Our classes are all non-accredited, we do not run certified English for Speakers of Other Languages (ESOL).
 Therefore, we can offer our classes to people who would be excluded by government rules from ESOL courses.

 We run our classes for our refugee and asylum seeker members.
 To find out more about who is eligible to become a Bristol Refugee Rights member please read the Welcome Centre page.